Alligator Alley/Amazing Gardens

 4636 NW 10th Street

-Oklahoma City, OK Summer 2010
+Oklahoma City, OK Fall/Winter 2023/2024

 Mail Order Plant Sale--While Quantities Last!

 (All plants are shipped bare-root, to U.S addresses only.
 No shipping to California).
 If your weather is expected to be below freezing, you need to make a note to ship plants AT YOUR OWN RISK, or delay placing your order until weather is more favorable.
 Even the hardiest plants can be damaged or killed by a freeze when they have been bare-rooted for shipping.
-Please don't order plants during the winter if you don't have a greenhouse, sunroom, large south window or some other appropriate place to keep them until conditions are favorable for planting outdoors.
+Please don't order plants during the winter if you don't have a greenhouse, sun-room, large south window or some other appropriate place to keep them until conditions are favorable for planting outdoors.

 For tips on establishing and growing your plants, check out our Palm Information page.